vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 ###### South America:
 * Uncolonized most of the Amazon in 1836 and added decisions to explore it.
 * Peru and Bolivia are combined into the Andine Federation in the multiplayer bookmark.

+# Version 0.78 - 4/20/2023
+## Bug fixes:
+* Fixed Chinese countries not being able to use acquire state and conquest cbs in 1913 and WW1.
+* Fixed missing ports in Haeju and Kaesong provinces.
+* Fixed demand for ally cb not working when using it on a country that's going to be annexed.
+* Fixed military constructions uncivilized reform not unlocking the post-napoleonic thought tech.
+* Fixed some provinces not being able to expand mines after switching to market goods.
+* Converted South Italian pops in Ancona to Italian in the multiplayer start.

+## Map changes:
+* Created Tillabéri state out of the western half of Outer Hausaland.

+## Gameplay changes:
+* Player controlled uncivilized non-chinese countries with less than 30% civilization progress get 5000 free research points and all other player controlled uncivilized non-chinese countries get 15000 free research points in the multiplayer start.

+## Country changes:
+###### Scandinavia:
+* Added Danish to Sweden-Norway's accepted cultures in multiplayer start.
+* Added Swedish to Denmark's accepted cultures in multiplayer start.

+###### China & India:
+* Increased farmer promotion chance of player controlled Chinese and Indian pops from 20% to 30%.
+This makes it less likely for Chinese and Indian pops to promote into non farmer popytypes when not using a national focus.

+###### Spain:
+* Added decision for Carlist Spain to annex the viceroyalties.
+* Made Carlist Spain the default Spanish nation in the multiplayer start.

 # Version 0.77 - 4/14/2023